BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalEigenvalue.md

     "For \[Gamma]=0, SpinWeightedSpheroidalEigenvalue reduces to l(l+1) - s(s+1).",
-    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Numerical values are computed using an expansion based on spin-weighted spherical harmonics for an initial guess followed by Leaver's method to obtain an accurate answer.", "The precision of the result will be approximately equal to the precision of \[Gamma].", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m.", "Series expansions about \[Gamma] = \[Infinity] can be computed to arbitrary order for generic s, l and m."
+    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "By default, numerical values are computed using an expansion based on spin-weighted spherical harmonics for an initial guess followed by Leaver's method to obtain an accurate answer.", "The precision of the result will be approximately equal to the precision of \[Gamma].", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m.", "Series expansions about \[Gamma] = \[Infinity] can be computed to arbitrary order for generic s, l and m.", "For Methods that support suboptions, they may be passed as a list.
+For example Method \[Rule] {\"Leaver\", \"InitialGuess\" \[Rule] 0.1} sets the \"InitialGuess\" suboption to have value 0.1.", "The possible suboptions that the \"Lever\" method accepts are \"InitialGuess\" \[Rule] \[lambda]g and \"NumInversions\" \[Rule] n.", "The possible suboptions that the \"SphericalExpansion\" method accepts are \"NumTerms\" \[Rule] n."
     },
   "Numerical Evaluation" -> {
     "SpinWeightedSpheroidalEigenvalue[-2, 2, 2, 0.1]",